ntop/ntopng/doc/src/advanced_features/syslog.rst

 as broadcast messages, you probably want to suppress them by setting :code:`ForwardToWall=no` in */etc/systemd/journald.conf*.
 Please remember to *restart* the *systemd-journald* service to apply the change.
+It may be also required to edit */etc/rsyslog.d/50-default.conf* commenting out lines containing :code:`:omusrmsg:*`.

 Hosts Log Ingestion
 ~~~~~~~~~~~~~~~~~~~